Chancellor Rachel Reeves' Budget:

 First Published: Thurday 24th October 2024

-As Chancellor Rachel Reeves prepares to deliver her first Budget on 30 October 2024, speculation is mounting within the UK mortgage and property sectors about potential tax changes.
-Central to these concerns are anticipated increases in Capital Gains Tax (CGT) and shifts in business taxation, which are generating uncertainty for property investors and businesses alike.
+As the government prepares to deliver its Autumn Budget, there is growing speculation within the UK mortgage and property sectors about potential changes to taxation and housing policy.
+Central to the conversation are possible adjustments to Capital Gains Tax (CGT) and business tax regulations, which are creating uncertainty for property investors and developers.

 Housing Market Concerns